pivotal-cf/bookbinder/README.md

 ```

-Assuming your book is in git, your `.gitignore` should contain the following
+Assuming your book is in GitHub, your `.gitignore` should contain the following
 entries, which are directories generated by Bookbinder:

     output